oniani/ccl-container-types/README.md

-# ccl-container-types
+# Type Inference Rules For Container Types in CCL

-Introducing container types in the CCL programming language
+Introducing container types in the CCL programming language.